joinpursuit/practice_unit_3/List.md

 -Run in the terminal nodemon app.js
 -Go to http://localhost:5000 to test it. (right now all good )

-5. Create a routes folder for the user route.
+5. Create a routes folder for the user route. and a queries.js for it as well. users.js -route usersQueries.js -queries